MorrisMA/MiniCPU/README.md

                                     complements the value loaded into the operand register.
     2x  - EXE   : Execute           Execute the indirect instruction whose opcode is in the operand register.
+(See below.)
     3x  - LDK   : Load Constant     Load operand register into the ALU accumulator.
     4x  - LDL   : Load Local        Load accumulator from workspace pointer plus KI.
     5x  - LDN   : Load Non-local    Load accumulator from non-local pointer plus KI.